giordano91/bots_flock/README.md

   example:
   -iph 5
   Using this configuration five tweets are considered per hour (like and retweet are done if configured)
+- **-ff** or **--follow_followers**: if this parameter is present, you will automatically follow every person who follows you.
+This check is done every four hours.
+  example:
+  -ff
+- **-fta** or **--follow_tweet_author**: if this parameter is present, the author of the tweet you interacted with will be followed
+  example:
+  -fta

 ### How to use Twitter bot?